Check Cashing Guide: Where to Cash a Check, What You Need, and What to Expect

 Retail Stores and Pharmacies

 - Does CVS cash checks?
-What CVS offers instead

-- CVS money services: money orders and bill pay
+- CVS money services and alternatives

 - Does Dollar General cash checks?
-Money services explained

 - Dollar General money services and money orders